Principia

 • Neurotransmitters

-Axioms and Theorems of Biomatic Computation
+Biomatic Computation: Axioms and Theorems

 Biomatic Computation

-Axioms and Theorems of Biomatic Computation
+Axioms and Theorems of Biological Computation

 1. Scope of the Chapter